TERMS OF SERVICE

 h.
 Service Additions.
 New Services will be invoiced separately, and pro-rated to the start of the next billing date.

 e.
 Monthly Fees.
-All mutually agreed upon performance-based fees or commissions, license fees, or other pre-approved expenses will be invoiced or charged on a monthly basis.
+All mutually agreed upon service fees, license fees, or other pre-approved expenses will be invoiced or charged on a monthly basis.

 f.
 Retainer Fees.
 All Retainer Fees are due prior to the start of the Services.